Dunklas/ef-core-learning/README.md

 A sample app containing a pet-related API, with the purpose of me learning entity framework.

 ## Getting started
-1. Run `docker-compose up` from the repository root.
+1. Run `docker-compose rm -f && docker-compose up --build --renew-anon-volumes` from the repository root.
 2. Make some requests!
    - `curl https://localhost:8001/weatherForecast`